primer/react/docs/content/Heading.md

 Please reference the [w3 recommendations for headings](https://www.w3.org/WAI/tutorials/page-structure/headings/) to ensure your headings provide an accessible experience for screen reader users.

+Due to the nature of these components, the `as` prop is not allowed.

 **Note:** The old `Heading` component will be deprecated soon, use the named `H1, `H2`, `H3`, `H4`, `H5`, `H6` components instead.

 ## Default example